 What is a power of attorney for healthcare?

 A power of attorney for healthcare is a written document which appoints one or more healthcare agents.
-A healthcare agent can be vested with a wide range of decision-making authority over your healthcare, but your agent only has the power to act once you have lost the ability to make healthcare decisions yourself.
-Your attending physician must first determine that you have lost decisional capacity before your agent can act.
+A healthcare agent can have a wide range of decision-making authority over your healthcare, but your agent only has the power to act once you have lost the ability to make healthcare decisions yourself.
+Your attending physician must first determine that you have lost capacity before your agent can act.
 The authority that can be granted to an agent includes the power “to consent to, or reject, or to withdraw consent for healthcare, including any care, service, or procedure to maintain, diagnose, or treat a person’s physical or mental condition.”
-In fact, a healthcare agent could make any decision regarding your healthcare that you yourself could.

 How do I create a power of attorney for healthcare?